Tri-ang Railways: Canadian train sets and models

 Lines Bros.
-(Canada) Ltd. was originally incorporated on 24 March 1947.
-The trademark used in Canada was that of the thistle which had first been registered by Joseph Lines, the co-founder of G. & J. Lines Ltd., in 1910.
+(Canada) Ltd. was incorporated on 24 March 1947.
+The thistle trademark used in Canada was registered by Joseph Lines, the co-founder of G. & J. Lines Ltd., in 1910.
 The main factory and warehouse facility was located at 4000 St. Patrick Street, Montreal, Quebec.
-The Canadian company struggled to make acceptable profits and it was thought that profits could be increased with a wider range of toys to market.
-The Tri-ang Railways Transcontinental range of models was devised specifically with this in mind and by Christmas 1954 the first sets began to appear in the shops.
+The Canadian company struggled to make acceptable profits and it was thought that profits could be increased with a wider range of toys.
+The Tri-ang Railways Transcontinental range of models was devised specifically with this in mind, and by Christmas 1954 the first sets began to appear in the shops.

 However, the models were produced too quickly, without sufficient attention to detail and lacked realism.
-Without proper consideration to what the Canadian market demanded, the models were not popular although they sold well enough in the UK.
-Historically, standard train sets were imported into Canada from the UK; initially only the Transcontinental range of models.
-However, between 1957 and 1974, a number of sets were produced exclusively for the general Canadian market as well as some special sets commissioned by department store chains and / or mail order companies; including Simpsons and Simpsons-Sears, Eaton's, Woodward's and the Hudson's Bay Company.
-No models were made in Canada but the Canadian company assembled a wide range of sets from both boxed and unboxed models sent out to them from the Margate factory.
+Without proper consideration to what the Canadian market demanded, the models were not popular, although they sold well enough in the UK.
+Historically, standard train sets were imported into Canada from the UK, initially only the Transcontinental range of models.

+Between 1957 and 1974, a number of sets were produced exclusively for the general Canadian market, as well as some special sets commissioned by department store chains and / or mail order companies, including Simpsons and Simpsons-Sears, Eaton's, Woodward's and the Hudson's Bay Company.
+No models were made in Canada.
+The Canadian company assembled a wide range of sets from both boxed and unboxed models sent out to them from the Margate factory.

-From 1965 a new full-colour Canadian catalogue was produced, where previously the UK catalogue had been used and supplemented (up until 1962) by an illustrated price list.
+From 1965 a new full-colour Canadian catalogue was produced.
+Previously the UK catalogue had been used, and supplemented up until 1962 by an illustrated price list.

 Initially, a number of Canadian National Railway (CNR) models were introduced specifically for the Canadian market.
-Later, in 1967 models representing the Canadian Pacific Railway (CPR) began to appear.
+In 1967, models representing the Canadian Pacific Railway (CPR) began to appear.
 Of note were the representations of the transcontinental passenger trains which have become firm favourites with collectors of Tri-ang Railways.